Here is all you have to do. See below for details.

 There are many different types of VMs.
 Some may work better than others.
 To establish if your particular VM can successfully act as a license server for FARO software, from the client machines ping port 1947 on the server.
 If the ping is successful, your VM should be able to supply FARO licenses to the client computers.

-If you choose to configure a VM as a license server, FARO network product license keys must be supplied to the server as alphanumeric codes and not as dongles/portlocks.
+If you choose to configure a VM as a license server, it is recommended that FARO network product license keys be supplied to the server as alphanumeric codes and not as dongles/portlocks.
 VMs do not have physical USB ports, and may not be able to run a USB port driver successfully.
+If you are attempting to use a VM with a portlock dongle as a license server, first test your USB port/hub configuration with a generic flash/thumb drive to ensure the VM can detect the USB port.

 |FARO Software||VM License Server Supported||VM License Server Not Supported|